-- The Group's Safety and Environmental Protection Department conducts regular safety and environmental inspections to monitor and supervise the implementation of occupational health and safety measures at each project company. - Each project company also carries out annual workplace inspections to identify potential occupational hazards.
+- The Group's Safety and Environmental Protection

+Department conducts regular safety and environmental inspections to monitor and supervise the implementation of occupational health and safety measures at each project company. - Each project company also carries out annual workplace inspections to identify potential occupational hazards.
 Furthermore, all staff members can raise their concerns or provide feedback to help us continuously improve on our health and safety system by reaching out to the respective department heads or through the employee suggestion box system.
-Consultation sessions are also organised from time to time to encourage transparent communication and feedback from business unit representatives. - In 2023, Jianyang Project has launched the "I Notice, I Act" campaign, which encourages all employees of the project to pay attention to safety, environmental protection and occupational health risks in their surroundings.
-If any issue is identified, they are encouraged to report promptly via a dedicated WeChat group.
-For every issue reported, employee will receive a daily necessities as a reward (such as a toothbrush). - Our Safety Production Committee organises occupational health check-ups every year and conducts ad hoc site inspections to ensure that safe work practices are in place, at the same time disseminating information on occupational health and safety to workers. - To further protect our female workers in the workplace during their pregnancy, the Labour Protection of Female Workers Procedure is implemented to prevent female workers from taking up physically demanding work, working in an environment with unpleasant indoor air quality, working overtime, nightshifts, etc.
+Consultation sessions are also organised from time to time to encourage transparent communication and feedback from business unit representatives. - Our Safety Production Committee organises occupational health check-ups every year and conducts ad hoc site inspections to ensure that safe work practices are in place, at the same time disseminating information on occupational health and safety to workers.